Section 4 - Initial Configuration

 Login with "admin" and password "mutiny"

-Type 2 and press return to enter the interface settings screen.
+Type 2 to enter the interface settings screen.
+Then select the interface you wish to configure.

 Only one interface is required for monitoring and we recommend configuring ETH1 for your network and leaving ETH0 for administrative purposes.